Arvind2903/Real-vs-Fake-Image-Classification/README.md

 ## Dataset

 The dataset consists of images categorized into two classes: "fake" and "real".
 It is divided into training, validation, and test sets for model training, evaluation, and testing, respectively.
+It can be found here: https://drive.google.com/drive/folders/1wP2GR7yMYEtVNpJKfnTdLG7hQGsYjNz7?usp=sharing

 ### Data Preprocessing